How small satellites forge a new path for government space operations

 The CubeSat has come a long way from its early days as a university experiment.
-It now serves as a highly reliable platform for hosted payloads.
-These orbital services provide governments and contractors a quick, affordable, and secure route to expand satellite operations, with all the added benefits of public-private partnerships.
+Orbital services on these platforms provide governments and contractors a quick, affordable, and secure route to expand satellite operations, with all the added benefits of public-private partnerships.

 From classroom lessons to real-world applications